luapower/luapower-all/ui.md

 extended by subclassing and method overriding and can be over-styled with `ui:style()` or by assigning them a different stylesheet.

+The methods below are actually widget classes used as methods (see the [oo] section on virtual classes), so `ui.button` is the button class, etc.

 ----------------------------------------------- ------------------------------
 __input widgets__
 [`ui:button(...)`](#buttons)                    create a button